Getting Started

 -

-Load the Marvin Skill.
+Install the Marvin Skill.
 Marvin works best when your agent knows when to use it.
-Copy the contents of
+The bundled

 Configuring Your Agent (MCP Clients)